Co-hosted by SAFSF and Grantmakers in Health (GIH)

 Neuberger, a Senior Policy Analyst, joined the Center in May 2001.
 She works on nutrition assistance programs.
 Neuberger provides analytic and technical assistance on child nutrition programs such as WIC and school lunches to policymakers and state-level non-profit groups.

 Previously she worked as an analyst at the White House Office of Management and Budget, where she was responsible for oversight of over $30 billion in federal spending on TANF, child care, child nutrition, WIC, and low-income tax credits.

 She holds a law degree from Yale University and a Master in Public Policy degree from Harvard’s Kennedy School of Government.

-Solianna Meaza, Director of Policy and Advocacy, 1,000 Days
+Solianna Meaza, Interim Initiative Director, 1,000 Days

 Prior to joining 1,000 Days, Solianna was a Senior Consultant at Guidehouse, formerly known as PwC Public Sector.
 At Guidehouse, she led a team supporting the President’s Emergency Plan For AIDS Relief (PEPFAR) that focused on financial data aggregation, analysis, and visualization to provide data-driven recommendations to improve the PEPFAR portfolio.